 - Smart speakers using voice search

-Traditionally, any eCommerce platform would have to go through significant developing and testing phases to optimize a website for all channels.
+Traditionally, any eCommerce platform would have to go through significant development as well as testing phases to optimize a website for all channels.
 Because headless commerce is API driven, and the backend and frontend are separate, it is much easier to make significant frontend changes and roll out content to new channels.

 2. More Freedom to Personalize and Customize

 In headless eCommerce, you’re not bound to a fixed theme or template offered by the CMS you’re operating on.
-The frontend is built from scratch, which is why it is easier to customize your site and fit it to your needs perfectly.
+The frontend is built from scratch, which is why it is easier to customize your site as well as fit it to your needs perfectly.

 3. Decrease in Customer Acquisition Cost